 This was the Japanese title for No Retreat, No Surrender (which was produced by a Hong Kong film company called Seasonal).
-The movie was filmed in November and December of 1984 with some additional filming in 1985 (prior to the midway point in January).
+The movie was filmed from November to December of 1984 with some additional filming in 1985 (prior to the midway point in January).
 The driving force of the plot concerns a mafioso who wants to own as many dojos so that he can train hoodlums, although it’s implied rather than outright stated.
 Kent Lipham (who played the fat bully) contributed to the IMDB message board before IMDB shut down the forum.
 This is what he had to say…

 Scott wasn’t racist to R.J.